Biological & Biomedical Sciences

 Online Biological & Biomedical Sciences Programs

-In the 2017-2018 academic year, 1,848 schools offered some type of biological and biomedical sciences program.
+In 2018-2019, 1,878 schools offered a biological and biomedical sciences program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (2-4 Years)||4||0|

 |Doctor’s Degree (Research)||1,817||1|

 |Doctor’s Degree (Professional Practice)||13||1|

 |Doctor’s Degree (Other)||0||0|

 Is a Degree in Biological & Biomedical Sciences Worth It?

 The median salary for a biological and biomedical sciences grad is $92,600 per year.
 This is based on the weighted average of the most common careers associated with the major.